Hartogs number: Hartogs's theorem

-Hartogs's theorem states that for any set X, there exists an ordinal α such that $|\alpha| \not \le |X|$; that is, such that there is no injection from α to X. As ordinals are well-ordered, this immediately implies the existence of a Hartogs number for any set X. Furthermore, the proof is constructive and yields the Hartogs number of X.
+Hartogs's theorem states that for any set X, there exists an ordinal α such that $|\alpha| \not \le |X|$; that is, such that there is no injection from α to X as sets.
+As ordinals are well-ordered, this immediately implies the existence of a Hartogs number for any set X, namely the least ordinal with that property.
+Furthermore, the proof is constructive and yields the Hartogs number of X.